Kristy Wallace: College career

-Professional
+Professional career

 Wallace was picked in the second round of the 2018 WNBA draft by the Atlanta Dream.
 She later signed a two-year deal with the Canberra Capitals.
 A knee injury in her second game with Canberra in late 2018 saw her not play again until 2021 in the NBL1 South with the Melbourne Tigers.
 She joined the Southside Flyers for the 2021–22 WNBL season and won the WNBL Sixth Woman of the Year Award.

-On January 13, 2023, Wallace was traded from the Atlanta Dream to the Indiana Fever.
+On 13 January 2023, Wallace was traded from the Atlanta Dream to the Indiana Fever.

+Wallace was a member of the Australia Women's national basketball team (Opals) at the 2024 Summer Olympics in Paris.
+The Opals won the bronze medal, winning over Belgium.

+Wallace announced on February 25, 2025, that she would not play during the 2025 WNBA season.
+Her contract was suspended with Wallace not eligible to return during the season and the Fever retaining her rights.

+In August 2025, Wallace helped the Knox Raiders win the NBL1 South championship and the NBL1 National championship.